 The language of section 79 of the Information Technology Act 2000 and its interpretation in various cases ensured that the same created a huge controversy.
 The case of baazee.com was the singular case that was responsible for much public debate discussion and analysis of the said section.
 In that case, Mr Avnish Bajaj, the CEO of Bazee.com (now ebay.in) was arrested after an obscene media clip was posted by a user for sale on the website.
 While the Delhi High Court quashed the criminal proceedings against Mr Bajaj on procedural grounds, it held that the website hosting the video can be held liable under the Indian Penal Code 1860 and the Information Technology Act 2000 (IT Act).
 This judicial decision resulted in an industry wide appeal for amendment of the I-T Act such that intermediaries may be exempt from liability for user generated content posted on their web platforms.

-The Information Technology Amendment Act, 2008, substituted the language of Section 79, with new language.
-Section 79 of the amended Information Technology Act,2000, as amended by the Information Technology Amendment Act, 2008, reads as under:-
+The IT Amendment Act, 2008, substituted the language of Section 79, with new language.
+Section 79 of the amended IT Act,2000, as amended by the IT Amendment Act, 2008, essentially says:-

 INTERMEDIARIES NOT TO BE LIABLE IN CERTAIN CASES

-“79.
-(1) Notwithstanding anything contained in any law for the time being in force but subject to the provisions of sub-sections (2) and (3), an intermediary shall not be liable for any third party information, data, or communication link made available or hasted by him.
+Despite any current law in force but subject to the provisions of sub-sections (2) and (3), an intermediary shall not be liable for any third party information, data, or communication link made available or hasted by him.